Harley-Davidson Shovelhead engine

 The Shovelhead engine is a motorcycle engine that was produced by Harley-Davidson from 1966 to 1984, built as a successor to the previous Panhead engine.
 When the engine was first produced, the Shovelhead had a shallower combustion chamber, larger valve drop for both intake and exhaust, better porting, and stronger valves and pistons.
 This gave the new engine an extra 10 horsepower, along with a different appearance.
-The engine gained the nickname “Shovelhead” due to the look of the rocker covers having the appearance of an old coal shovel that was flipped upside down, giving the appearance of a shovel.
-While the engine did have problems earlier in its timeline, the new and improved motor gave Harley-Davidson a 26% sales increase.
+The engine gained the nickname “Shovelhead” because its rocker covers look a little bit like an upside-down coal shovel.
+While the engine did have problems, it gave Harley-Davidson a 26% sales increase during the early part of its timeline.

 History

 The Shovelhead engine was created as the previous Panhead engine was becoming obsolete, with many Harley-Davidson owners demanding more power to compete with the more modern motorcycles.
 Throughout the Shovelhead's run, the engine had many different changes made to it to improve power, cooling and oil consumption.
 The engines had only 10 fins for cooling, which caused them to run hot.
 Another problem was that oil would pool in the cylinder heads, causing it to leak into the valves and burn oil.
 Another problem was that oil would pool in the crankcase rather than being pumped, causing the engine to overheat and seriously harm performance.
 Oil leakage and consumption became such a problem with the bikes, many owners reported losing as much as a quart of oil every 500 miles.
-The excessive overheating in the motors also caused serious problems, which frequently led to failure.
-With a lack of oil and excessive heat, the valves were prone to sticking and destroying the top end.
-Numerous Harley technicians even stated that without necessary top-end modifications, the motors would often last only between 500 and 5,000 miles.
+In fact, Harley Davidson owner's manuals and shop manuals of the day specified that normal oil consumption varied from 250 to 500 miles per quart.
+Much of this was due to the 1940s technology whereby the old stock Bohnalite pistons were fitted with single-piece oil scraper rings.
+Excessive heat in some motors also caused serious problems.
+With the adoption of unleaded fuels in the American market, the non-hardened valve seats of the vintage Shovelhead could wear excessively and require service.
+Some detractors of the Shovelhead would say things like the motors would often last only between 500 and 5,000 miles.
+On the other hand, simply replacing the one-piece oil scraper rings with slightly later 3-piece versions and changing out the valve seats with hardened seats would result in oil consumption and head longevity on par with the succeeding Evolution engines.
 With Harley-Davidson trying to fix the engine rather than research and develop, they fell far behind the competition of the cheaper and more reliable Japanese bikes taking control over the market.